lukemiller01/rocketstart-web/README.md

 # Rocketstart

-Docuclimb is a text analysis tool for LinkedIn connection requests.
+Rocketstart is a text analysis tool for LinkedIn connection requests.

 ## Demo